 Advertisement ‐ Content Continues Below.

-The Ancient Ram Inn is a Grade II listed building in Wotton-under-Edge.
+The Ancient Ram Inn is a Grade II-listed building in Wotton-under-Edge.
 The pub has been investigated by many paranormal researchers, including the television shows 'Ghost Adventures' and 'Most Haunted'.
-The building is no longer open as a pub, but welcomes thousands of ghost hunters on paranormal events each year.
+The building is no longer open as a pub but welcomes thousands of ghost hunters to paranormal events each year.

 Cannock Chase in Staffordshire is a former Royal forest with a history of paranormal activity.
 The most famous ghost, known as the Lady of the Chase, has been witnessed by many visitors to the area.
 She's been described as tall and slim, with large, dark, hypnotic eyes.
 The wood is also home to sightings of children with black eyes, some believe them to be the victims of murderer Raymond Leslie Morris.

 As well as these ghostly apparitions, walkers have also reported seeing strange lights and UFOs through the trees.
 But what makes Cannock Chase really creepy is its array of strange animals.

 There's the legend of a big cat, a large black panther-like animal, which has been seen countless times in the area.
 There's also a demonic dog that comes out at night, it's said to have pointed ears and glowing eyes.
 Could this be the same creature that others have described as looking like a werewolf?